-- 5.1.
+5.1.
 The policy framework reflects the relevant legislation in the UK and takes account, where relevant, of the application of this legislation in each UK country while supporting UK-wide compatibility and consistency.
-The policy framework is consistent with recognised ethical standards and with models of good practice as they apply to particular types of research involving human participants.
-In reflecting these, the policy framework has taken care to recognise the value of their proportionate application to different types of research. - 5.2.
-In accordance with the Care Act 2014 and with the agreement of the Devolved Administrations, this policy framework replaces the Research Governance Frameworks previously issued in each of the four UK countries. - 5.3.
-Although responsibilities for health and social care services have been devolved to the administrations in Northern Ireland, Scotland and Wales, the four UK Health Departments are committed to maintaining compatible standards for research ethics, management and conduct across the UK.
+The policy framework is consistent with recognised ethical standards and with models of good practice as they apply to particular types of research involving human participants (References to participants include people whose data or tissues are involved in a research project.)
+In reflecting these, the policy framework has taken care to recognise the value of their proportionate application to different types of research.

+- 5.2.
+In accordance with the Care Act 2014 and with the agreement of the Devolved Administrations (The Devolved Administrations include the Department of Health (Northern Ireland), the Scottish Ministers and the Welsh Ministers), this policy framework replaces the Research Governance Frameworks previously issued in each of the four UK countries. - Although responsibilities for health and social care services have been 5.3. devolved to the administrations in Northern Ireland, Scotland and Wales, the four UK Health Departments are committed to maintaining compatible standards for research ethics (Covered separately in Governance arrangements for research ethics committees, SOPs and guidance - see the HRA about us page), management and conduct across the UK.
 Otherwise, cross-border research could be undermined by incompatible expectations between England, Northern Ireland, Scotland and Wales.
-With the agreement of the Devolved Administrations and/or, where applicable, the UK Ethics Committee Authority (UKECA), the HRA may publish policy, guidance and procedures that are UK-wide.
-Except where otherwise stated, these UK-wide publications, including this document, apply to all health and social care research.
-While ensuring UK-wide compatibility, these
+With the agreement of the Devolved Administrations and/or, where applicable, the UK Ethics Committee Authority (UKECA) (UKECA is the body that establishes, recognises, monitors and approves the standard operating procedures of research ethics committees that review clinical trials of investigational medicinal products.
+UKECA's members are the HRA, the Department of Health (Northern Ireland), the Scottish Ministers and the Welsh Ministers), the HRA may publish policy, guidance and procedures that are UK-wide.
+Except where otherwise stated, these UK-wide publications, including this document, apply to all health and social care research (Apart from research that is wholly in children's social care in England or Scotland, which is outside the remit of the HRA and the Scottish Government Health and Social Care Directorates).
+While ensuring UK-wide compatibility, these documents take into account where legal and operational differences do exist (appendix 2 for details) and proactively address them to minimise their potential impact on cross-border research.